JoseMachado-CE/BlasT/README.md

 I did use bootstrap to link the "join in" button on the website to take the customer to the contact form area.

 * **Test**
-I have tested both modals on various devices and browsers.
+I have tested the modal on various devices and browsers.
-The modal was nicely centered and feels in line with the overall website.
+The modal was very successfull taking the customer to where I wanted.
-The promotion modal is being triggered by clicking the button and the submitting modal is triggered whenever the form was filled in correctly.

 * **Result**
-The modals opened up when the correct button was clicked and appeared centered on the screen.
+The modal opened where and when it was supposed to happen.

 * **Verdict**
-The modals works as planned and met all the criteria.
+The modal works as planned and met all the criteria.

 ### Contact Form
 * **Plan**
-I want to include a contact form which the user can fill in when they want to reach out to the owners directly.
-They should insert their name, email address & phone number so the owners can easily get back to them.
-They should also be able include a message with the questions they are having.
-Whenever they submit the form, I want a modal to open up in order to give feedback to the user that the form has been submitted correctly.
+I wanted to have a contact form that could take a few details from the customer and then be sent to the website administrator.
+This would have a "send" button which would do the job to the send the data do the website administration.

 * **Implementation**
-In order to implement this, I have created a form in my index.html with 3 input fields, 1 textarea field and a submit button.
-As it is a small & simple form, I have decided to not work with labels but placeholders instead.
-I made sure that the form was styled according to the rest of the website.
+To go forward with this form I have taken the structure from the bootstrap website and I just had to change a few things to look like what I wanted.
+The form has 4 spaces to be filled out by the customer.
+It comes with a button as well.

 * **Test**
-When I tested the form, I noticed that the modal opened up eventhough the form was not filled in.
+When I tested the form I noticed that it would not tell the customer in case they filled out the form wrongly.
+I believe that some JS skill were missing in order to do this.
-This gave the wrong feedback to the user.
-As I didn't have the required skills to implement form validation, I discussed this with my mentor.
-My mentor wrote a small part of JavaScript which I was able to implement in order for the form not being able to be submitted without the required fields being filled in.
-The data that is being inserted is currently not send anywhere as I don't have the knowledge yet but this is on the list with future features to be implemented.

 * **Result**
-After implementing the JavaScript, the form worked as planned and provided the correct feedback to the user.
+The result is still needs the JS code to make it work as planned.

 * **Verdict**
-The form met all the criteria and works as planned.
+The form does not meet all the criteria and works as planned.

 ### Bugs